ejpcmac/config/README.md

 I will however always keep pure Zsh files as source to maintain the compatibility with my FreeBSD server environment.

-In December 2018 I exctacted many files in a public configuration framework I have named `confkit`.
+In December 2018 I extracted many files in a public configuration framework I have named `confkit`.
 It is refered as a submodule here and you can use it yourself if you want: while I am using the `develop` branch of it, I publish tagged versions with a changelog.
 Some features that are currently only in this